Campaign of the Month: October 2017

 X. The Adventure Logs are readable before or after any of the above pages, so they get listed as Step X. Since B&B is a text-based game, these are full transcripts of the game sessions that read more like a book series than a summary of past sessions.
 They’re probably my favorite part of the Obsidian Portal wiki: everything else is ultimately supplementary material to playing the game, and the logs are the game as it’s been played.

-Prospective players linked to Blood & Bourbon its Roll20 listing can skip reading this section, as it’s mostly the same info that’s posted there.
-Prospective players who aren’t from Roll20 should not skip it.
+Prospective players linked to Blood & Bourbon over its Roll20 listing or Google Form survey can skip this section, as it contains mostly the same info that’s posted on those platforms.

 What is B&B about as a chronicle?

-Blood & Bourbon is a ongoing Vampire: The Masquerade chronicle started in 2015 that’s set in modern-day New Orleans.
-The game’s twin focuses are the bread and butter of Vampire: personal horror and political intrigue.
-While the GM tailors the former to the personalities and relationships of the game’s PCs, the latter’s basic political setup is a three-way struggle between the prince and two rival elders.
+Blood & Bourbon is an ongoing Vampire: The Masquerade chronicle started in 2015 that’s set in modern-day New Orleans.
+It’s an open world sandbox game whose primary focuses are political intrigue, personal horror, and exploring the city of New Orleans.
+While the GM tailors personal horror to the individual personalities and relationships of PCs, the larger city’s political setup revolves around a power struggle between the prince and two rival elders.
 The prince is an iron-fisted Old World Ventrue who believes in absolute order enforced at any cost, no matter how bloody.
 His Toreador rival takes a more laissez-fare and easygoing approach to rule, but permits his Kindred subjects within the French Quarter to indulge their most decadent appetites without hindrance.
 Their mutual foe is a Samedi houngan who protects the city’s often poor and disenfranchised Vodouisants, but traffics with dark forces and cares nothing for the lives of those who do not number among his followers.

-Due to the actions of PCs, the latest gossip in Elysium holds the prince is going to enter torpor soon.
+Due to the actions of PCs, it’s come out that the prince is overdue to enter torpor and must soon take his rest.
 The already tense city has become a powder keg waiting for a match to set it off: the prince’s supporters now jockey to position themselves as his heir while his rivals smile and sharpen their knives.
-Yet even as things heat up in New Orleans, the rest of the world isn’t getting any cooler.
-Tensions between Anarchs and the Camarilla are reaching a boiling point, whispers spread of elders mysteriously beckoned to the Middle East, and a new breed of hunters that’s more organized and deadly than ever is systematically purging cities of the undead.
-PCs in Blood & Bourbon’s setting immerse themselves in the plots and intrigues of their fellow Kindred to carve out power bases of their own, yet the dark deeds power requires may turn them into monsters as awful as any of the elders they wrest it from.
+PCs in Blood & Bourbon’s setting immerse themselves in the plots and intrigues of their fellow undead to carve out their own slices of power, yet the dark deeds power requires may turn them into monsters as awful as any of the elders they wrest it from.

 An ambitious neonate can go far in this city, but all power has a price.
 What will you pay?

-Who’s the GM and what players is the game looking for?
+Who’s in the group and what players is the game looking for?

 Hi there!
 My name’s Calder (pronounced “Call-der”), thanks for your interest in the game.
-I’ve been playing RPGs on and off since 2008 and GMing Blood & Bourbon since 2015.
-We’ve got two currently active players and are would be happy to play with another two.
-Newbies and veterans are equally welcome: several of our players were brand new to the World of Darkness when they first joined.
+I’m a ~30-year-old RPG geek who’s been gaming on and off since 2008 and GMing Blood & Bourbon since 2015.
+Of the game’s current three players, Pete, Emily, and Aly are around the same age and RPG experience level.
+We have another player, Sam, who’s around a decade older and sometimes able to join us during summers.
+We’re looking for another to player to bring into our gaming group.
+Newbies and veterans are equally welcome: Pete and several prior players were brand new to the World of Darkness when they first joined.

-B&B has been around for over half a decade and produced thousands of pages of text logs.
+B&B has been around for seven years (as of this 2022 writing) and produced thousands of pages of text logs.
 Our chronicle is geared towards fixative nerds who seek to emulate series like A Song of Ice and Fire and Malazan Book of the Fallen in depth and complexity.
-All of the PCs have grown and evolved over years-long story arcs and made big impacts upon the setting.
+All of the PCs have grown and evolved over years-long story arcs and made significant impacts upon the setting.
 Everyone involved has put a lot of blood and sweat into the chronicle, and we’re looking for new people who share our level of passion, enthusiasm, and desire to get involved with something for the long haul.
-The chronicle could last for another five years or more: I have no plans to end it anytime soon.
+I have no plans to end the chronicle anytime soon.

 What is the game’s playstyle like?